North Carolina Work Injury Statistics

 Workplace Injury Lawyers

 If you or a loved one have sustained injuries while on the job, you may be entitled to compensation from your employer.
 Employers have an obligation to provide a safe work environment for employees and mitigate the risk of injury.
 If you believe your employer’s negligence was responsible for an injury you sustained, contact Law Office of Sam Scudder today for a free initial consultation by calling (252) 222-0227.
-Our Raleigh workers’ compensation attorneys will listen to your story and work to get you the compensation you deserve.
+Our Morehead City workers’ compensation attorneys will listen to your story and work to get you the compensation you deserve.